Converg3nce/matic-docs/docs/home/blockchain-basics/basics-solidity.md

 - Each write operation has a cost associated with it - you pay it with ether.
 The cost is measured in gas.

 #### Tools for Working With Solidity
-- Truffle: Ethereum blockchain framework
+- Truffle: DApp development framework
 - Remix:  Web IDE for Solidity
 - Web3
 - Metamask